Hannes-Soosaar/racetrack/readme.md

     * Add drivers to specific races and assign cars to those drivers.
     * Edit driver names and assigned cars, or remove drivers from a race.

+    This page is designed for a computer interface.

 2. Race Control - Requires safety_key for access.
 This page allows authenticated users to:

     * Start the next race session.